envitronicslab/RFID_Reader/README.md

 # USB/UART Communication with a RAIN RFID UHF Reader Module
-This repository holds a Pyhton library that can be used as an example to communication with a specific RAIN RFID UHF reader module.
+This repository holds a Pyhton library that can be used as an example to communicate with a specific RAIN RFID UHF reader module.
 The code is written based on PyQt and can be run as a QThread in another application.
 It takes advantage of pyqtSignal and QMutex, which are useful in applications needing multi-threading.

 Below, you can find information on system requirements and instructions to install dependencies.